etscott98/portfolio/docs/AI-CHAT-SETUP.md

-# Portfolio AI Chat Setup
+# AI Chat Setup Guide

-This guide explains how to set up the secure AI chat functionality for Erin's portfolio.
+This guide explains how to set up and configure the AI chat assistant feature in the portfolio website.
+The AI chat allows visitors to ask questions about Erin's work and experience.

 ## 🔧 Setup Instructions